Both wet and dry moats were successful in the defense of a Medieval Castle!

 The medieval castle moat served as a formidable form of defense against an attack from the outside.
 The moat made it impossible for an enemy to scale the walls or to directly assault them.
-Rather, the attackers either had to wade through the water-filled moat or make their way at a very slow pace through the dry moat.
+Rather, the attackers either had to wade through the water-filled moat or make their way at a very slow pace through a dry moat, filled with obstacles.

-In both cases, the defenders on castle walls had ample opportunity to launch their attacks on the enemy approaching at a slow pace and force the enemy to suffer significant losses.
+In both cases, the defenders of the castle walls had ample opportunity to launch their attacks on the enemy approaching at a slow pace, forcing the enemy to suffer significant losses.
 Even if the enemy managed to reach castle walls despite a moat, it took significant time and resources.

 This gave the defenders an opportunity to devise an effective strategy to defend the Castle!